d3/d3-plugins/cubehelix/README.md

 <a href="#startHue" name="startHue">#</a> cubehelix.<b>startHue</b>([<i>startHue</i>])

-Specifies the starting hue of the range in degrees.
-The smallest value in the domain is mapped to this hue.
-If no argument is specified, returns the scale’s current starting hue, which defaults to 420°.
+Specifies the starting hue angle of the range in degrees.
+The first value in the domain is mapped to this hue angle.
+If no argument is specified, returns the scale’s current starting hue angle, which defaults to 420°.
 To convert from the original color scheme’s <i>START</i> parameter, use the following equality: <i>startHue</i> = <i>(START / 3 + 1) * 360</i>.

 <a href="#endHue" name="endHue">#</a> cubehelix.<b>endHue</b>([<i>endHue</i>])

-Specifies the ending hue of the range in degrees.
-The smallest value in the domain is mapped to this hue.
-If no argument is specified, returns the scale’s current ending hue, which defaults to -120°.
+Specifies the ending hue angle of the range in degrees.
+The last value in the domain is mapped to this hue angle.
+If no argument is specified, returns the scale’s current ending hue angle, which defaults to -120°.
 To convert from the original color scheme’s <i>START</i> and <i>ROTS</i> parameters, use the following equality: <i>endHue</i> = <i>(START / 3 + 1 + ROTS) * 360</i>.

 <a href="#saturation" name="saturation">#</a> cubehelix.<b>saturation</b>([<i>saturation</i>])